Trust A Firm That

 At the hospital, ask for a complete medical evaluation, and be sure to tell the doctor about all of your symptoms, even if they seem minor.
 Ask for a detailed medical report with your prognosis and treatment recommendations.
 Be sure to call the Chicago premises liability attorneys at Smith LaCien before speaking to anyone from the insurance company.

 These are just a few examples of premises liability cases.
-If you were injured on another party’s property, speak with our Chicago slip and fall attorneys and find out how we may be able to assist you.
+If you were injured on another party’s property, speak with our Chicago injury attorneys and find out how we may be able to assist you.

 When a person is seriously injured on private or commercial property, a premises liability attorney must investigate the circumstances of the accident and demonstrate that the property owner or manager meets the legal points of liability.
 This requires showing the following: